 How we determine the score for our short-term loan reviews.

-With high costs than can mean paying back double or even triple what you borrowed, short-term loans are best saved as a last resort.
+With high costs that can mean paying back double or even triple what you borrowed, short-term loans are best saved as a last resort.
 But we understand that sometimes they’re the only option when you need money fast and have less-than-perfect credit.
 That’s why we put together an independent rating system to help you weed out predatory lenders and find a company you can trust.

-When rating a short-term lender or pay advance app, our researchers consider five factors: loan amount, application process, fees, customer reviews and borrower experience.
 Use this information as a starting point when comparing your options.
 Then read more about each lender in our comprehensive review of rates, fees and terms so that you can be sure you’re making the best decision for your situation.

 We rate loans using a system of one to five stars:

 ★★★★★ — Excellent

 ★★★★★ — Poor

 9 factors we consider for our star ratings

 How we rate minimum loan amount

 ★★★★★— $301 or more